lawand-dot-io/taskbar/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Make sure to search for existing bug reports before creating new ones.
 title: ''
 labels: ''
 assignees: ''